KSP-KOS/KOS/doc/source/structures/orbits/eta.rst

     :access: Get only

     Seconds until the transition from this orbit patch to the next one.
-    This ignores the effect of any intervening manuever nodes it might hit before it gets there.
-(This will be the path you would follow if you never execute any of those manuever nodes.)
+    This ignores the effect of any intervening maneuver nodes it might hit before it gets there.
+(This will be the path you would follow if you never execute any of those maneuver nodes.)

     If there *is* no next transition (you are on a closed loop that will not exit the current sphere of influence), this will